 Financing your nursing school education doesn't have to leave you in a large amount of debt.

 5. Nurses Can Enter the Workforce Relatively Quickly

-6. The Nursing Profession Boasts a High Level of Job Satisfaction
+6. Nurses Have a High Level of Job Satisfaction

 10. Nurses Work in a Stable Industry